kubernetes-sigs/kubebuilder-declarative-pattern/reconciler-options.md

-## Reconciler Options in Kubebuilder-declarative-pattern
+## Reconciler Options in kubebuilder-declarative-pattern

-Kubebuilder-declarative-pattern is structured in a way that makes it easy for you to turn functionality(provided in kubebuilder-declarative-patter) on and off in the operator you have created.
+kubebuilder-declarative-pattern is structured in a way that makes it easy for you to turn functionality (provided in kubebuilder-declarative-pattern) on and off in the operator you have created.
 This also makes it easy to add new functionality to your operator.
-This README serves as a references for these functionalities and indicates which ones are enabled by default.
+This README serves as a reference for these functionalities and indicates which ones are enabled by default.

 The options are:
 ## WithRawManifestOperation